michalczukm/typescript-magic-types-presentation/readme.md

 # TypeScript magic types presentation

-This repository contains code samples for my presentation called "TypeScript magic types presentation".
+This repository contains code samples for my presentation called "TypeScript magic types presentation" about richness :money_with_wings: of TypeScript type system.

-You can find presentation under [https://slides.com/michalczukm/typescript-magic-types-4developers](https://slides.com/michalczukm/typescript-magic-types-4developers)
+You can find presentation under [https://slides.com/michalczukm/typescript-magic-types](https://slides.com/michalczukm/typescript-magic-types)

 ## Where you can find me?